JKRhb/sdf-relations/draft-laari-asdf-relations.md

 # SDF Relation Extension

-In this section we define a new SDF Class Name Keyword, sdfRelation, that can be used to describe complex relations.
-The definitions are on class-level, i.e., the sdfRelation keyword does not give any instance specific information about the relation, but defines the potential relations between definitions.
+This section defines a new SDF Class Name Keyword, sdfRelation, that can be used to describe complex relations.
+The relationship definitions are on class-level, i.e., the sdfRelation keyword does describe instance specific information about the relation, but describes how different models and definitions relate to each other.

 ## Namespaces